roadrunner-server/docs/php/debugging.md

 # Debugging

-You can use RoadRunner scripts with xDebug extension.
-In order to enable configure your IDE to accept remote connections.
+You can use RoadRunner with the Xdebug extension.
+To enable it, configure your IDE to accept remote connections.

 {% hint style="info" %}
 If you run multiple PHP processes you have to extend the maximum number of allowed connections to the number of active workers, otherwise some calls would not be caught on your breakpoints.
 {% endhint %}

-## XDebug for RoadRunner installed on your system
+## Xdebug for RoadRunner installed on your system

 ![xdebug](https://user-images.githubusercontent.com/796136/46493729-c767b400-c819-11e8-9110-505a256994b0.png)

-To activate xDebug make sure to set the `xdebug.mode=debug` in your `php.ini`.
+To activate Xdebug, set `xdebug.mode=debug` in your `php.ini`.

-To enable xDebug in your application make sure to set ENV variable `XDEBUG_SESSION`:
+To enable Xdebug in your application, set the environment variable `XDEBUG_SESSION`:

 {% code title=".rr.yaml" %}